SS-NES/docassemble-SMPDecisionTree/README.dev.md

 `pull_playground.sh` pulls the interview files from a locally running docker container to this repository.

 `push_playground.sh` pushes the interview files from this repository to a locally running docker container.
+Refresh the browser page and run the questionnaire from the playground.

 Both scripts accept these optional input arguments:
 * `-a [docassemble account number]` (default: 1, which is usually admin@admin.com)